-What the American Health Care Act Means for States
+What the House and Senate Health Care Bills Mean for States

 On Thursday, May 4, the House of Representatives passed the American Health Care Act (AHCA), a major step in efforts to repeal and replace the Affordable Care Act (ACA).
 The AHCA now moves to the U.S. Senate, which has established a special committee to handle the bill.
 Early reports indicate that states can anticipate a long process as the Senate deliberates changes to the bill.